IATI/iati-datastore-docs/docs/simple_search.rst

 If you want to expand a simple search to include non narrative elements, click the "Advanced" button on the results page.
 This will open the advanced search menu, auto-populated with your existing search.
-See the advanced search section of the User Guide for more information.
+See the :ref:`Adv search page` section of the User Guide for more information.

 .. toctree::
     :hidden: